gcman/gcman.github.io/content/2018_03_19_extending-the-fibonacci-numbers.md

 \end{equation}
 Applying the quadratic formula, we find two values that satisfy this relation: $\frac{1+\sqrt{5}}{2}$ and $\frac{1-\sqrt{5}}{2}$.
 The latter is negative, so it can't be the ratio between two positive lengths.
-And so we've found $\varphi$, as well as its cousin.
+And so we've found $\varphi$, as well as its cousin, which we'll get back to later.

 Note that the powers of $\varphi$ satisfy the Fibonacci relation: each term is the sum of the previous two terms, as demonstrated in \ref{phi-rel}.